http://www.carrona.org

 - Select "Select individual settings from a full list" and click "Next"

-- Select everything EXCEPT FOR "Special Pool", "Force Pending I/O Requests" and "Low Resource Simulation" and click "Next"
+- Select everything EXCEPT FOR "Force Pending I/O Requests" and "Low Resource Simulation" and click "Next"

 - Select "Select driver names from a list" and click "Next"